triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 There are two reasons:

-1. In order to retrieve a model from Hugging Face, convert and optimize it for TensorRT-LLM, and cache it on the host decided that [pod initialization container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) was the most straightforward solution.
+1. In order to retrieve a model from Hugging Face, convert and optimize it for TensorRT-LLM, and cache it on the host, I decided that [pod initialization container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) was the most straightforward solution.

     In order to make the best use of the initialization container I chose to use a custom [server.py](./containers/server.py) script that made of the new [Triton CLI](https://github.com/triton-inference-server/triton_cli) tool.

-2. Multi-GPU deployments require a rather specialized command line, and generating it using Helm chart scripting was not something I wanted to deal with.
+2. Multi-GPU deployments require a rather specialized command line to run, and generating it using Helm chart scripting was not something I wanted to deal with.
     Leveraging the custom Python script was the logical, and easiest, solution.

 #### Why is the Python Written Like That?